pkp/pkp-docs/getting-found-staying-found/en/getting-found-visibility.md

 ![LAC ISSN](assets/chapter1/lac-issn.png)
 _An example of an ISSN application from Library and Archives Canada_

 ISSNs should be displayed on the journal’s website where it can be easily located, such as the footer or sidebar.
 If the publication has both a print and online edition, there is typically one for each.
 In OJS, you will be asked to enter your ISSN as part of the Journal Settings.
 This is used for metadata purposes and is not shown to readers.
 To make the ISSN visible in the journal footer, type it into the footer text field in the Website Settings.
-To make is visible in the sidebar, create a custom block.
+To make the ISSN visible in the sidebar, create a custom block.

-For the final published version of an article (i.e., a PDF galley), you may also want to include the ISSN, along with the journal name and DOI (see below), on the final page or in the footer of the PDF of the article itself.
+For the final published version of an article (i.e., a PDF galley), you may also want to include the ISSN, along with the journal name and DOI (see below), on the final page or in the footer of the PDF, or in another area of the layout version of the article itself.
 This is important, as PDFs can be downloaded, shared via email, and become disassociated with the journal.
 You always want to provide an easy and obvious link back to your journal.

 ### Digital Object Identifiers (DOIs)
 The Digital Object Identifier or DOI is used to individually identify unique content.
 They are typically applied to journal articles, but can be used for other content types such as datasets, images, or other supplementary materials added alongside articles.
 DOIs are what are called “persistent identifiers” -- so even if the URL (Uniform Resource Locator - in other words, a website link) for a journal changes, the DOI remains the same and can be used to link to an article.
 DOIs are becoming increasingly common and their use is seen as an indicator of the professionalism of the journal, so it is important to take them seriously.